razorpay/blade/packages/blade/src/components/Tour/_decisions/decisions.md

 TourStep is an enhancer component which is used to wrap the element that needs to be highlighted with a specific unique identifier.

-This component is needed because
+This component is needed because:

 - in react-native there is no `id` prop or `getElementById` platform API.
 - We don't expose `id` for every blade component, currently only Box does.

 But to keep the API consistent between web & native, we will also expose this component for web.